 Law includes funding to modernize transportation

-Kentucky is expected to receive $4.6 billion for road improvements and $438 million for bridge replacement and repair under formula-based road funding programs in the law.
-These funds will help address the problem of 534 bridges and 8,844 miles of highway in Kentucky that are in poor condition.
-There is also $69 million for Kentucky to complete the portion of the Appalachian Development Highway System (a network of roads that connects Appalachia to interstate highways).
+Kentucky is expected to receive $4.6 billion for road improvements and $438 million for bridge replacement and repair under formula-based road funding programs in the law, a 32% increase over current funding levels.
+These dollars will help address the problem of 534 bridges and 8,844 miles of highway in Kentucky that are in poor condition.
+Monies are also included to address roadway safety and reduce transportation-related climate emissions.
+And there is $69 million for Kentucky to complete the portion of the Appalachian Development Highway System (a network of roads that connects Appalachia to interstate highways).

 According to the Transportation Cabinet, Kentucky maintains the 7th largest bridge network and has the 8th largest pavement network in the country.
 Furthermore, an inordinately large number of the nation’s bridges that need inspection and repair are in Kentucky.
 Because the state has underinvested in maintaining roads and bridges for many years, there are currently over $2 billion in unfunded needs for pavement and bridge repair.